packetflinger/q2admin/README.md

 ### `checkvarcmd`

 Manually add an entry to the checkvar list.
+These ensure client-side variables are set to specific values or fall within specific ranges.
+If a value does not match the client will be stuffed the appropriate value.

+Related commands: `checkvardel`

 ```
 Syntax: